 PEI Health CardYou must have a valid PEI Health Card to receive publicly funded health care services in Prince Edward Island.
 If you do not have a PEI Health Card you will be billed for hospital and physician services.

+Your health card contains an 8-digit number called your Personal Health Number (PHN).
+It also includes other important information such as your name, birth date, sex and expiry date.
 You will be asked for your health card each time you visit a doctor’s office or undergo a medical test or treatment at a health facility.
 Your pharmacist will also require your health card to record your prescription medications in the PEI Drug Information System.

 View the PEI Health Card poster [PDF | 577 KB].